 Around 8 am, I was already feeling much better.
 From the day before, I remembered that the ocean coastline was quite close to our motel.
 Indeed, it was less than ten minutes until I reached the beach.
 The sun was still quite low over the horizon.
 I took some photos in the morning light.
 But later, I just sat down on a stone and listened to the ocean waters.
 I took off my shoes.
 After the first night for a couple of days with a good night’s sleep for more than eight hours and the medicine working, it was really soothing.
 Some other early raisers were on the beach.
 Still, it was maybe six, maybe seven people.
 We greeted one another while passing by.

 Appreciating the morning hour at the Pacific Ocean

 As I came back from the beach, my fellows already came back and were eating breakfast.
 I joined them.
 Before hitting the road, we left our Landlords all other camping equipment we did not leave in Milford Sound.
-We had only less than four hours ride ahead of us.
-As the day before I did not expect anything of that day.
+We had only less than four hours of ride ahead of us.
+As the day before, I did not expect anything of that day.
 I was only happy that this was the end of our fixed travel schedule.
 We were to stay a bit less than twenty-four hours in one hotel.
-It meant it was possible for me to leave my company and sightsee on my own.
+It meant I could leave my company and sightsee on my own.
 In particular, that already one or two of my fellows revealed that walking streets of a city is nothing of interest for them.

 Finally, we got to Christchurch.
 Our hotel was yet another spacious apartment.
 My company left a bit earlier to see the city.
 I needed yet another bunch of pills to be able to get out and not feel as I needed coming back the whole time.
 We agreed to meet at 7 pm to go to a restaurant for our last supper in New Zealand.